ThicoMoura/Auth/README.md

 ## Description

-This project aims to implement an authentication microservice using the concept of microservices and grpc.
+This a project with implements microsservice of authenticate.

 ---